- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 - Turn on a PC that shares the same Windows platform and 64 or 32-bit system architecture as the one you need to fix the Bad Image error on.

-- Type in the exact filename of the DLL specified within the Bad Image error message.
+- Click on the Search tab and type in the exact filename of the DLL specified within the Bad Image error message.

 - Then right-click the DLL file found and select Open File location.